 Stick With Honesty

-As uncomfortable as it will be, being honest and direct is the only way to deal with family members asking to borrow money.
+As uncomfortable as it may be, honesty and directness are the only ways to deal with family members who ask to borrow money.

 Something simple and honest can look like, "I'm sorry, but I'm not able to lend you money right now.
 I know I did before, but if I keep doing this, I'll be in a bad spot financially."
 If they are a good family member, they should not pressure you to burden yourself with their financial troubles after it is clarified that it will be problematic for you.